Signs You Could Have a Medical Malpractice Case

 You Did Not Give Informed Consent

 Before you undergo any medical procedure, a physician must explain the benefits and risks.
 If they fail to do so, or if they perform a procedure you did not agree to, you may be able to pursue a medical malpractice case.
-There are some exceptions to this rule, such as in emergency situations.
+There are some exceptions to this rule, such as in emergencies.
 A qualified Virginia medical malpractice attorney can help you understand whether an exception may apply in your case.

 Serious Complications Have Resulted from Your Treatment